jeffseo/ChampionMasteryPlanner/README.md

 * requests==2.9.1

 **Our webapp is hosted on heroku: https://lolcmp.herokuapp.com/**
-Please be understanding of Heroku, it can be slow sometimes.
+Please be patient with Heroku, it can be slow sometimes.

 **Please see the [Wiki](https://github.com/jfseo/ChampionMasteryPlanner/wiki/Documentation) on this GitHub repository for documentation.**